Back to subject area

 20 Credits (Compulsory)

 The aims for this module are set in the context of the QAA Framework for Higher Education Qualifications and the ITT Core Content Framework (2019).
-University-based training is provided through the full range of modules undertaken at level 4: these introduce the theoretical, subject and pedagogical knowledge needed to underpin effective classroom practice.
-This module provides the opportunity to identify and apply these in practice during school-based training in a placement setting, as well as learn about professional duties and requirements.
-Successful completion of all elements of the module are required to progress on to the level 5 professional practice module, Managing the Classroom.
-The module includes two placement blocks to enable students to undertake work-related learning.
-Students are placed in pairs in a school setting to experience the wider life of the school and undertake professional tasks and activities that contribute to children’s learning in different key stages, supported by a School Based Tutor from the setting and an Academic Professional Tutor (acting as Partnership Tutor) from the university.
-In the first school term (semester 1), the focus is on observing professional behaviours and assisting with teaching core and foundation subjects across curriculum.
-In the summer term, students return to the same setting (where possible) in order to begin applying some of the pedagogies studied in other modules.
-During taught sessions, students will also be expected to reflect on aspects of pastoral care, safeguarding, behaviour management and the statutory requirement of Religious Education.
+University-based training is provided through the full range of modules undertaken at level 5: these develop the theoretical, subject and pedagogical knowledge needed to underpin effective classroom practice.
+This module provides the opportunity to identify and apply these in practice during school-based training with the preferred primary age range in a placement setting.
+Successful completion of all elements of the module are required to progress on to the level 6 professional practice module, Meeting the Professional Standards.
+In this work-related module, the focus for school-based training is on Managing the Classroom.
+During an 8-week placement block, students undertake work-related learning in a school setting to experience the wider life of the school and undertake professional tasks and activities that contribute to children’s learning.
+Students will be expected to reflect upon and critically evaluate their developing knowledge, understanding and skills as they begin to take increasing responsibility for teaching pupils and fulfilling the duties expected of a teacher.
+They will be required to devise action plans and set targets for continued development and reflect on their own professional development in collaboration with a School Based Tutor from the setting, supported by a Partnership Tutor from the university.
 Evidence of an appropriate professional standard is necessary for recommendation for Qualified Teacher Status (QTS).
-This module contributes towards the mandatory requirement

 20 Credits (Compulsory)